srinjoyc/fcl-docs/README.md

 // a script only needs to resolve the arguments to the script const response = await fcl.send([fcl.script`${script}`, fcl.args(args)]);
-// note: response is encoded, call await fcl.decode(response) to get JSON
+// note: response values are encoded, call await fcl.decode(response) to get JSON

-// a transaction requires multiple 'interactions' that need to be resolved prior to sending for executed to Flow - such as setting the authorizations. const response = await fcl.send([ fcl.transaction`
+// a transaction requires multiple 'builders' that need to be resolved prior to being sent to the chain - such as setting the authorizations. const response = await fcl.send([ fcl.transaction`
     ${transaction}